elodina/go_kafka_client/mirrormaker/README.md

 `--queue.size` - number of messages that are buffered between the consumer and producer. *Defaults to 10000*.

 `--max.procs` - maximum number of CPUs that can be executing simultaneously. *Defaults to runtime.NumCPU()*.

+`--timings.producer.config` - property file to configure embedded timings producer.

+`--schema.registry.url` - Avro schema registry URL for requesting avro schemas.